Autos power acceleration in European shares

-General Motors (GM.N) and Ford (F.N) executives gave positive market outlooks, while Alcoa's (AA.N) results overnight, in which it gave a positive outlook for aluminum demand, also improved sentiment.
+General Motors and Ford executives gave positive market outlooks, while Alcoa's results overnight, in which it gave a positive outlook for aluminium demand, also improved sentiment.

 While Chinese copper imports grew, helping to buoy miners, figures showing China's exports and imports rose in December at their slowest pace in more than two years increased hopes for more monetary policy easing from Beijing.